gakiwate/SpiderRDAP/README.md

 # SpiderRDAP

 RDAP at Scale.
-This RDAP crawler was designed for research at UC San Diego.
+This RDAP crawler was designed for research at UC San Diego and Stanford.
 The name was inspired by a previous crawler which used whois: [SpiderWho](https://github.com/lanrat/SpiderWho).

-If you use SpiderRDAP, I would love to hear at gakiwate - at - cs.ucsd.edu.
+If you use SpiderRDAP, I would love to hear at gakiwate - at - cs.stanford.edu.

 ## Installation